 The measure will also help those homeowners who are looking to sell their first property because it is this bracket of homeowner that is struggling to sell their property to upsize.

 Stamp duty is only part of the problem, however.
 Building more houses is the most obvious solution to the supply and demand issues, so it was good news to hear that the government has made a £44 billion commitment to house building and has pledged that by the mid-2020s, there will be 300,000 homes being built a year.

 It’s also good news that planning reform is being examined and that land banking – where developers sit on the land they own and do not build homes, despite having planning permission – could be tackled.
 It is a problem in Birmingham city centre, the suburbs and the West Midlands, as it elsewhere across the country.
 Government could intervene by compulsory purchasing sites that are not being developed purely because of financial reasons.

-If you want to know the value of your property, contact senior sales and lettings manager Andy McHugo to arrange a free up-to-date market appraisal on 0121 456 5454 or email firstname.lastname@example.org.
+If you want to know the value of your property and the potential economic impacts on your property, contact senior sales and lettings manager Andy McHugo to arrange a free up-to-date market appraisal on 0121 456 5454 or email firstname.lastname@example.org.